KittyGiraudel/site/_posts/2022-05-21-simple-access-management-with-sanity.md

 ## Locking fields for editors

-The `readOnly` and `hidden` properties that can be defined on fields accept a function that receives—among other things—the current user.
+The `readOnly` and `hidden` properties that can be defined on fields accept a function that receives — among other things — the current user.
 This means it is possible to mark a certain field readonly, or fully hidden, for editors if we want to (as also [demonstrated in the documentation](https://www.sanity.io/docs/conditional-fields#1cd9fa233032)).

 To make sure fields cannot be updated by editors even if they managed to reach a document they’re not supposed to see (which could happen when following a reference or reaching a document via the search), we can automate it.
 When defining our schema, we iterate over all fields of all documents, and add a `readOnly` property based on the role.